arcturo/library/coffeescript/chapters/07_the_bad_parts.md

     new String("foo") instanceof String # true
     "foo" instanceof String             # false

-It only returns a correct result for custom made objects.
+Additionally, `instanceof` also doesn't work when comparing object from different frames in the browser.
+In fact, `instanceof` only returns a correct result for custom made objects, such as CoffeeScript classes.

 <span class="csscript"></span>